 But recently I’ve been thinking of some of the better desires and requests that we don’t ask for as much: a clean life, a right and steadfast heart, a clear conscience before the Lord.
 These are not things that lend themselves easily to prayer and for obvious reasons – asking for these things requires us to first be aware that we need them: we have to become humble enough to admit that we lack them or that we are not yet perfect in our pursuit or practice of them.

 Asking for such gifts from the Lord is a lot less common than asking for ‘lifestyle positives’- those physical or grace-filled gifts and blessings that we also need, desire and have a right to as part of our rightful inheritance in Christ.
 Asking for those higher gifts of necessity involves the matter of repentance, saying sorry to the Lord for our shortcomings, failings and errors.
 It is not easy to recognize and repent of our constant refusal to conform to His will in our lives.
-I was compelled to take a closer look at repentance all of last week and I’ve shared those insights in these two videos for our benefit.
-Repentance Part 1 and Part 2.
+I was compelled to take a closer look at repentance all of last week and I’ve shared those insights in two videos I’ll link below for our benefit.

 Repentance is something we really do not understand, and I say that for good reason.
 Repentance requires us to always keep an eye on ourselves, and that is something we by nature find very difficult to do.
 Our eyes are naturally trained OUTWARD, toward other people, even our physical eyes point outward so we can take in, assess and enjoy our earthly environment.
 Therefore it’s hard to keep rolling the spectrum INWARD at ourselves, to look at what we’re like, see where we fall short, and confess what we fail at so miserably.